What to see and do in Waterford, Ireland’s history-packed champion of low-key cool

 Waterford?
 Where?
 If you’ve never heard of this city in southern Ireland, you are not alone.
 But you are missing a trick.
 Perched on a gentle bend in the River Suir, a few miles from wild, storm-tossed coastlines trimmed with some of Ireland’s most beautiful beaches, the location is a knockout.
 And so is this delightfully dinky, walkable city: all the more because it has managed to dodge the tourist radar and keep its low-profile cool.

-Vikings rocked up here in 914 AD and founded Ireland’s oldest city, whose history is now writ large in one of the country’s most engaging cultural quarters.
+Vikings rocked up here in AD914 and founded Ireland’s oldest city, whose history is now writ large in one of the country’s most engaging cultural quarters.
 Architecture wise, the city gets its elegant Georgian swagger from the 18th-century boom of Waterford Crystal, the famous glassworks which you may have heard of and, if not, can get to know at a pretty visitor’s centre.
 But there’s more to this city than past glories: namely high-spirited festivals, a food scene fizzing with creativity, and many an old-school pub where you can grab a pint when the rain sweeps in.

-The Irish Times voted Waterford the ‘Best Place to Live in Ireland’ in 2021.
+The Irish Times voted Waterford the best place to live in Ireland in 2021.
 And you only need take a look at the sum of all this and what’s on the doorstep – from the rambling, wave-bashed Copper Coast to the active pursuits of the car-free Waterford Greenway – to see precisely why it is fully deserving of its moment in the spotlight.

 What to do